 For a long time, DropBox was only a place where you could store your documents.
-Now, with DropBox Paper, which aims to develop itself as a replacement of Microsoft Office Online and Google Docs, you can create and edit documents, collaborate with friends and colleagues, as well as enjoy many of the project management and team communication features.
+Now, with DropBox Paper, it aims to develop itself as an alternative to Microsoft Office Online and Google Docs.
+You can create and edit documents, collaborate with friends and colleagues, as well as enjoy many of the project management and team communication features.

 With Paper, DropBox is looking to break the shell and become more than a file storage platform.
 If you love a minimalistic and clean interface for collaborative editing, Paper is a great choice.

-Supported platforms: Works on all platforms, but needs internet connection
+Supported platforms: Works on all platforms, but needs an internet connection

-There are many more office applications that are capable of covering the basic user’s needs.
-The alternative options to Microsoft Office are many and plenty.
+There are many more paid and free office programs that are capable of covering the basic user’s needs.
+So, the alternative options to Microsoft Office in 2019 are many and plenty.
 Even more when you include individual applications that aren’t bundled like AbiWord and LYX.

 Did you find this article helpful?
 Let us know what your favorite office productivity suites (or individual applications).